page contains notes and news of direct interest to Munroists - keen hillwalkers

 Once you have received your compleation number you may submit your compleation piture by email only to

-Files must be in jpeg (*.jpg) format and be no more than 5MB.
+Files must be in jpeg (*.jpg) format, be at least 500px wide and have a file size of no more than 5MB.
 Please remember to include your compleation: number, date, hill, and companions (if wished).

 Please note that your compleation photograph should be that taken at your final summit – and as they will be resized to 500 pixels wide, don't be afraid of getting in close to the subject.
 Likewise, a wide, panorama style photo will shrink down alarmingly, so squeeze in your companions and hug the cairn!
 Have a look at the range of photographs online to see what we mean.
 The SMC also reserve the right to decline submitted photographs.